Does Water Give You Energy? The Link Between Dehydration and Fatigue

 You’ve probably heard the rule about drinking eight glasses of water a day.
 However, developing a hydration plan is more complex than simply drinking a set amount of water or increasing your water intake.
 You need to ensure your body is getting the proper amount of electrolytes, such as sodium and magnesium, to stay hydrated.
 While you could eat foods with high water content to increase your water consumption, it isn’t the most effective option.

-The best way to hydrate is to incorporate an oral rehydration solution like DripDrop ORS into your hydration plan.
+The best way to hydrate is to incorporate an electrolyte solution like DripDrop into your hydration plan.
 Water and water-rich foods don't contain many electrolytes that your body needs to address dehydration.
-DripDrop ORS contains medically relevant levels of electrolytes and is a proven, cost-effective alternative to IV therapy when it comes to mild and moderate dehydration.
+DripDrop contains medically relevant levels of electrolytes and is a proven, cost-effective alternative to IV therapy when it comes to mild and moderate dehydration.

 When you're in a state of dehydration and feeling tired or sluggish, water alone is not enough.
 Your body needs the perfect balance of sodium and glucose to help absorption and boost fluid intake.